amilliongoals/PythonScripts/README.md

   3) Place files of each extension into their respective folder

-Next step:
+B**COMPLETE** ) Have this script run through multiple folders, then report what extension folders are in each of the 'major areas'

-B) Have this script run through multiple folders, then report what extension folders are in each of the 'major areas'.
-From there, merge folders into the correct locations for them.
+E.g., move all video files into video folder
-E.g., move all video folders into video, and merge them into a centralized extension folder in those 'major areas' Create unique folders [3D Models, Arduino Code, Python Code, etc.] under C\Users\<me>, and organize those files appropriately
+Create unique folders [3D Models, Arduino Code, Python Code, etc.] under C\Users\<me>, and organize those files appropriately

 C) Create a script that runs daily at a set time, on boot-up, etc., or just in some determined interval, and regularly cleans